Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

-In Figure \ref{fig:Time-comparison-Gurobi}, we compare the solution times of \textsf{NExOS} to that of \textsf{Gurobi}.
-For smaller problems, \textsf{Gurobi} is somewhat faster than \textsf{NExOS}, however once we go beyond $m\geq34$, the solution time by \textsf{Gurobi} starts to increase in an exponential fashion whereas \textsf{NExOS} scales linearly.
-Beyond $m\geq50$, comparing the runtimes is not meaningful as \textsf{Gurobi} cannot find a solution in 2 minutes.
+Finally, in Figures \ref{fig:Figure-sparse-reg}(c) and \ref{fig:Figure-sparse-reg}(f), we compare the solution times (in seconds and on log scale) of the algorithms for SNR 6 and SNR 1, respectively.
+We see that\texttt{ }\textsf{glmnet} is slightly faster than \textsf{NExOS}.
+This slower performance is due to the fact that \textsf{NExOS} is a general purpose method, whereas \textsf{glmnet} is specifically optimized for the convexified sparse regression problem with a specific cost function.
+For smaller problems, \textsf{Gurobi} is somewhat faster than \textsf{NExOS}, however once we go beyond $m\geq27$, the solution time by \textsf{Gurobi} starts to increase drastically.
+Beyond $m\geq50$, comparing the solution times is not meaningful as \textsf{Gurobi} cannot find a solution in 2 minutes, whereas \textsf{NExOS} takes less than 30 seconds.